wp-plugins/compeition-form/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Run competitions on your Wordpress site with this simple competition plugin, combined with Contact Form 7.
-Collect and save entries, and pick random winners.
+Run competitions on your site with this simple competition plugin, combined with Contact Form 7.
+Collect and save entries, pick random winners.

 == Description ==